 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Country Cottage Pattern Materials
+Country Cottage Pattern Specific Materials

-- An Embossing Machine and folders (optional)
+- An Embossing Machine and folders.

 Steps to Make the Country Cottage